One of the biggest issues I see abstract artists struggle with in my online courses and live workshops is grappling with the middle of the painting.

 I tell myself…take it or leave it…this is what I’m doing.

 What do you tell yourself to help you to trust yourself as you create?

 Reply to this post and tell me about your experience as an abstract artist.
 I’d love to hear about your thoughts and experience about starting and finishing abstract art.

-Meanwhile you can SUBSCRIBE to my You Tube Channel to see new video posts HERE.
+P.S.
+You can SUBSCRIBE to my You Tube Channel to see new video posts HERE.